CallistoLabsNYC/samsa/README.md

 This crate provides Rust native consumers and producers as well as low level bindings for the Apache Kafka protocol.
 Unlike crates that use librdkafka in an FFI, users of this crate actually benefit from Rust all the way down; meaning memory safety, safe concurrency, low resource usage, and of course blazing speed.

+# Goals
+- Easy to understand code
+- Leverage best in class libraries such as Tokio, Nom to do the heavy lifting
+- Start with a robust foundation and add more advanced features over time
+- Provide a pure rust implementation of the Kafka protocol
+- Be a good building block for future works based around Kafka

 ## Table of contents
 - [Getting started](#getting-started)